siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 012a Two-Aspect Origin of the Weak-Field Factor of Two.md

 So the weak-field factor of two should not be explained by arbitrary constitutive symmetry.
-It belongs more deeply to the two-aspect stress structure of the probe itself and to the sign-symmetric axial loading by a static toroidal closure.
+It belongs more deeply to the two-aspect stress structure of the probe itself and to the sign-symmetric axial energy density contribution by a static toroidal closure.

 The next chapter completes that weak exterior derivation directly from axial